briandipalma/flux-for-components/README.md

 The snippet above, from the Flux chat example application, displays the sort of boilerplate required.
 Not complex by an stretch but removing this incidental complexity is a plus.
+Given that our components have a high complexity and significant amounts of state this approach seemed awkward.
+We would need to add ID boilerplate code in a lot of classes.

+#### Performance

-The other worry are performance issues due to the high volume of data flowing into Stores which then emit change events and trigger a View rerender.
+The other worry was performance issues due to the high volume of data flowing into Stores which then emit change events and trigger a View rerender.
 As all instances of a View would be registered to the same Store they would all be notified on a Store state change.